i8degrees-dockerfiles/inventree-mobile-app-apk-builder/README.md

 InvenTree mobile app: APK builder (Android)
 ==================================

-This repository provides a Dockerfile to automate the build process for the InvenTree Android app, resulting in an APK file placed in the output directory.
+This repository provides a Dockerfile to automate the build process for the [InvenTree Android app][0], resulting in an APK file placed in the `dist` directory.

 In the releases section, one can download pre-built APK files, maintained on a best effort basis.